unum-cloud/ustore/README.md

 * Querying structured documents
 * Handling JSON, BSON, MsgPacks
 * ACID transactional guarantees
-* Familiar interfaces for data & graph analytics
+* Familiar interfaces for tabular & graph analytics
-* Bindings for your fav languages
+* Bindings for your favourite languages
+* Interoperability with Apache Arrow

 UVV does just that, abstracting away the implementation from the user.
 In under 10K LOC you get a reference implementation in C++, support for any classical backend, and bindings for [Python](#python), [GoLang](#golang), [Java](#java).